mnit-rtmc/mere/README.md

 *Mere* is a real-time file mirroring tool for Linux.

+It has minimal runtime dependencies, using bundled versions of `libssh2` and `openssl`.

 Authentication happens using one of two methods:

 1. Public key authentication using a private key from